Egg nog

 Diet Ratings

-Traditional egg nog contains 15-20g net carbs per cup from added sugar and cream.
-Even sugar-free versions often contain sugar alcohols and additives.
-Incompatible with strict keto.
+Traditional egg nog contains 15-20g net carbs per serving due to added sugars, cream, and milk.
+Even homemade versions typically contain 5-10g net carbs per serving.
+Incompatible with daily keto macros.

-Contains dairy (milk, cream), refined sugar, and alcohol.
+Contains dairy (milk/cream), added sugar, and often alcohol and additives.
 Multiple paleo violations.
-Even homemade versions contain excluded dairy.
+Even homemade versions with eggs and dairy are excluded due to dairy content.

-Contains added sugar, spices (plant-derived), and often thickeners or additives.
-Despite egg and dairy base, the sugar and plant ingredients violate carnivore principles.
+Egg nog contains added sugar, spices, and often plant-based additives.
+Despite egg base, the processing and added ingredients violate carnivore diet principles.

 Controversy Index